Jakob-Kahn/readme/README.md

 ### I'm using Scrimba to learn.

-Love the experience, the learning interface is an interactive screenscast blending video tutorial and exercise pad into one.
-It's gold!!
+Love the experience.
+The learning interface is an interactive screenscast, blending video tutorial and exercise pad into one.
+It's fun and easy to use!!

 [Check it out here and save 20% if you sign up!](https://scrimba.com/?via=u437e9c2)